 Susan Cline Lucey is the founder and owner of Evolution Prenatal and Family Yoga Center (locations in Essex Junction and Burlington, Vermont) and former director of Evolution Physical Therapy and Yoga.
 She is a certified childbirth educator, certified labor doula and certified yoga instructor.
 Over the past 15 years Susan has worked in Vermont's perinatal community as a yoga teacher, childbirth educator and birth doula and has established herself as a deeply respected leader in these circles.
 She is a wealth of knowledge and information for pregnant families and a compassionate, gentle voice of support for local families.
 She is the proud mother of three boys ranging in ages from 6-14.

-Casey Sanner, MD is a pediatrician currently completing her residency at the University of Vermont Children’s Hospital.
+Casey Sanner, MD is a local pediatrician part of Lakeside Pediatrics in Burlington, VT.
 She has a particular interest in newborn and infant health wanting the best possible start in life for our most vulnerable population.
 She is excited to be a part of this important initiative in our community.
 She is the proud mom to three girls, including a set of twins!

 A communications specialist for 16 years, Taryn Hennebicque is the founder of tmlpr, a boutique marketing, PR and events agency.
 She launched her career in NYC at top firms, media training celebrities and athletes and developing marketing campaigns for Procter & Gamble’s health and beauty brands.
 She also led global strategies as Marketing Manager of Policy, External Affairs & Communications for Pfizer, and served as PR & Communications Manager for Burton Snowboards.
 Today, Taryn is a new mom and consults from her home in Vermont.
 She is passionate about helping parents access human donor milk for their babies.